Food and Drug Administration: Advertising and promotion

 The drug advertising regulation contains two broad requirements: (1) a company may advertise or promote a drug only for the specific indication or medical use for which it was approved by FDA.
 Also, an advertisement must contain a "fair balance" between the benefits and the risks (side effects) of a drug.
+The regulation of drug advertising in the U.S. is divided between the Food and Drug Administration (FDA) and the Federal Trade Commission (FTC), based on whether the drug in question is a prescription drug or an over-the-counter (OTC) drug.
+The FDA oversees the advertising of prescription drugs, while the FTC regulates the advertising of OTC drugs.

-The term off-label refers to drug usage for indications other than those approved by the FDA.
+The term off-label refers to the practice of prescribing a drug for a different purpose than what the FDA approved.

+Due to this approval requirement, manufacturers were prohibited from advertising COVID-19 vaccines during the period in which they had only been approved under Emergency Use Authorization.

 Post-market safety surveillance

 After NDA approval, the sponsor must then review and report to the FDA every single patient adverse drug experience it learns of.
 They must report unexpected serious and fatal adverse drug events within 15 days, and other events on a quarterly basis.
 The FDA also receives directly adverse drug event reports through its MedWatch program.
 These reports are called "spontaneous reports" because reporting by consumers and health professionals is voluntary.

 While this remains the primary tool of post-market safety surveillance, FDA requirements for post-marketing risk management are increasing.
 As a condition of approval, a sponsor may be required to conduct additional clinical trials, called Phase IV trials.
 In some cases, the FDA requires risk management plans called Risk Evaluation and Mitigation Strategies (REMS) for some drugs that require actions to be taken to ensure that the drug is used safely.
 For example, thalidomide can cause birth defects, but has uses that outweigh the risks if men and women taking the drugs do not conceive a child; a REMS program for thalidomide mandates an auditable process to ensure that people taking the drug take action to avoid pregnancy; many opioid drugs have REMS programs to avoid addiction and diversion of drugs.
 The drug isotretinoin has a REMS program called iPLEDGE.